FahroziFahrozi/indoelectdata/README.md

 # Indoelectdata

-The purpose of this package is to make available data from the Indonedian General Election of 2014.
+The purpose of this package is to make available data from the Indonesian General Election of 2014.
 The package was created by Fahrozi for a Google Summer of Code Project in 2019, with assistence from Jeremy Forbes and Ben Marwick

 ## Background